 The Kingdom that Jesus established was not one of armies and splendor, but of lowliness and servanthood.
 He came to conquer sin, not nations.
 As His followers, we should exhibit those same qualities…humility, servanthood, sacrifice, and grace.
 When we do, the world will see the only True King living and reigning through His people.

-God, help me to follow Your example in the way I live so that others will see Your Kingdom through me.
-In Jesus Name, amen.
+Dear Father, help me to follow Your example in the way I live so that others will see Your Kingdom through me.
+In Jesus' name, amen.